ChinmayGajul/Docker-Nginx-Deploy-Beanstalk/README.md

 ## Clean Up

 It's important to clean up your AWS resources when you're done to avoid incurring unnecessary charges.
-You can do this by deleting the ECS Service, Cluster, Task Definition, and ECR Repository.
+You can do this by deleting the application.

 ## Conclusion